Discovery Call Framework: Questions, Scripts & the 30-Minute Structure

 Discovery call recording and coaching

 If you are not recording and reviewing discovery calls, you are missing the biggest coaching opportunity in your sales process.
 Tools like Gong, Chorus, and Clari capture and analyse calls automatically.
-At minimum, review two discovery calls per rep per week with specific feedback on question quality, listening skills, and next-step setting.
+Review two calls per rep per week with specific feedback on question quality, listening, and next-step setting.

-When building your cold calling programme, apply the same coaching rigour to initial conversations that you do to formal discovery — the skills transfer directly.
+When building your cold calling programme, apply the same coaching rigour to initial conversations that you do to formal discovery — the skills transfer directly, and ZoomInfo's cold-calling research shows the connect-to-meeting conversion improves sharply when reps ask discovery-style questions on the very first call.

 Advanced Discovery Techniques